-- complete androgen insensitivity syndrome (CAIS) – where testosterone has no effect on sexual development, so the genitals are entirely female
+- complete androgen insensitivity syndrome (CAIS) – where testosterone has no effect on sex development, so the genitals are entirely female

-- partial androgen insensitivity syndrome (PAIS) – where testosterone has some effect on sexual development, so the genitals are often between male and female
+- partial androgen insensitivity syndrome (PAIS) – where testosterone has some effect on sex development, so the genitals are often not as expected for boys or girls